gjohns03/AT-Web/at_web_offering/develop.md

 4. In Filter settings section > WYSIWYG Filter > Rules for Class Names
     5. Add classes ```announcement,attention,btn,btn-basic,btn-info,btn-primary,fa*,glyphicon*,well,```

-###Create Login Page
+###Create Login Redirect

 A method for users to log in and be redirected to the homepage.
 This will bypass any administrative views for the user.
+For users with many content types redirect them to the content filter page.

+1. Configuration > System > Actions
+2. Create the adcanced action "Redirect to URL"
+3. Input the Label: Redirect to Homepage
+4. Set the URL to the site homepage found in the Default frontpage in Configuration > System > Site information
+5. Go to Structure > Triggers
+6. Under the User tab assign "Redirect to Homepage" in TRIGGER: AFTER A USER HAS LOGGED IN

+To redirect users to a more advanced content filter than the default.

+1. Go to Structure > Views
+2. Enable the Content view
+3. Configuration > System > Actions
+2. Create the adcanced action "Redirect to URL"
+3. Input the Label: Redirect to Content Filter
+4. Set the URL: admin/content2
+5. Go to Structure > Triggers
+6. Under the User tab assign "Redirect to Content Filter" in TRIGGER: AFTER A USER HAS LOGGED IN

+###Create Login Page

+This login step is no longer being used.
+If a login page was setup create a redirect to /admin, and use the login redirect to push users to a desired landing page after login.

+To Setup the Redirect to Admin

+1. In the modules page Enable the "Redirect" module
+2. Navigate to Configuration > Search and metadata > URL redirects > Add redirect
+3. Enter "login" in the From field
+4. Enter "admin" in the To field
+5. Select "Save"

+Old Instructions

 1. Content > Add content > Basic page
     2. Create a page called "Login to your site" with URL "login" and save the page.